RishikeshBavireddy/SPICE/README.md

 - You can verify your practice-set problem solution if you have any doubt(or you doubt the answer key🙃)

 ---
+---
+## Getting started
+I will be using fedora 42 kde, it is highly adviced that you use a Linux machine for the entire work-flow, if you are on windows(ditch it or maybe use WSL), if you are on Mac(I think you won't face any issue, the flow will be more or less the same)

+---

 **Installation Process**
 Just open your terminal, and run the following command